open/close all folders

 I guess it's taken as a given that a champion is driven

 So he can always win one more fight.

 - One of Harley Race's goals with World League Wrestling was to reduce this, High Spots having quoted him saying that if he had wrestled in a ring like the one his own promotion uses, he would not have had to retire from wrestling when he did.

 - One heartbreaking real-life version of this was the case of pro-wrestler Chris Benoit.
 After his death, studies showed that his brain had significant degradation, and certain proteins that are most commonly found in elderly Alzheimer's patients.
 He also wasn't helped by nagging neck injuries and he had been suffering from severe emotional stress since the death of best friend Eddie Guerrero (among others).

 - The Undertaker is the same way.
 Scarily so in fact, because he has been wrestling for nearly 30 years and he can still go toe-to-toe with the younger guys.
 In a great bit of kayfabe exposition, John Cena once described The Undertaker as the only wrestler who intimidates him.

-- It should be noted that seeing the Undertaker actually wrestle is increasingly uncommon; due to the many injuries that have piled up over his long career he works a much shorter schedule than most WWE performers.
-In fact, in recent years, he works approximately once, at WrestleMania.
-Undertaker has been working more dates as of 2015, leading many to speculate that his retirement is imminent note and that this is his "farewell tour" so to speak.
+Seeing the Undertaker actually wrestle is increasingly uncommon; due to the many injuries that have piled up over his long career he works a much shorter schedule than most WWE performers.
+In fact by the early 2010s he worked once, a year at WrestleMania.
+His appearances started to go up again during 2015, leading many to speculate that his retirement is imminent and that this is his "farewell tour" so to speak.